bennylope/bennylope.github.com/_posts/2015-10-11-haskell-todo.md

 then be concatenated with the spacer string and the todo itself, and the resulting `String` is used as a parameter for the `putStrLn` function.

-### Type classes

-Short aside about type classes: the best analogy for type classes in Python are abstract base classes, or if you're not familiar with abstact base classes, in practice the use of dunder methods.
-For instance you might write a function in Python that iterates over an object - we call this "iteration" - without needing to know what class the object is an instance of.
-It could be a string, a generator object, a class of your own creation - anything that defines a `__next__` method.
-So if a class defines a `__next__` method as well as an `__iter__` method then it's an iterator.
-This is conceptually similar to a type class.

 ### Parantheses and function parameters

 Another sidenote: parantheses are unnecessary for calling functions in Haskell.